A Survey on Deep Learning Techniques for Action Anticipation: Methods

-Another line of research is based on contrastive learning~\cite{oord2018infonce,han2019dpc,han2020medpc,suris2021hyperbolic,zatsarynna2022self}.
-The essence of the contrastive objective is to bring positive pairs closer together while distancing them from a large set of negative pairs.
-The definition of positive and negative pairs varies across these works.
-The Contrastive Predictive Coding (CPC)~\cite{oord2018infonce} and Dense Predictive Coding (DPC)~\cite{han2019dpc} approaches share a common conceptual foundation, where their learning objectives were to predict coarse clip-level and fine-grained spatiotemporal region representations of future clips, given an observed sequence of clips for context, respectively.
-Han\etal~\cite{han2020medpc} extended the principles of DPC by introducing a memory bank composed of learnable vectors to account for the non-deterministic nature of predicting the future.
-Suris\etal~\cite{suris2021hyperbolic} integrated the hyperbolic geometry, specifically the Poincaré ball model, into the DPC framework to discern which features can be predicted from the data.
-Hyperbolic geometry, akin to a continuous tree~\cite{nickel2017poincare}, encodes hierarchical structures and facilitates predictions at multiple levels of abstraction.
-In cases of high confidence, specific actions are predicted, while in uncertain scenarios, higher-level abstractions are chosen.
-Zatsarynna\etal~\cite{zatsarynna2022self} proposed a composite loss for unintentional action prediction, which consists of a temporal contrastive loss that encourages proximity of neighboring video clips in the embedding space, and a pair-wise ordering loss that accounts for the relative order of video clips.
+\textit{Contrastive learning.} Another line of research builds on contrastive learning~\cite{oord2018infonce,han2019dpc}.
+Contrastive Predictive Coding (CPC)~\cite{oord2018infonce} and Dense Predictive Coding (DPC)~\cite{han2019dpc} share a common predictive coding foundation, where the learning objectives are to predict coarse clip-level and fine-grained spatiotemporal region representations of future clips, respectively.
+Han\etal~\cite{han2020medpc} extended DPC by introducing learnable memory banks to account for the non-deterministic nature of predicting the future.
+Suris\etal~\cite{suris2021hyperbolic} further integrated hyperbolic geometry, specifically the Poincar\'{e} ball model, into DPC; the hyperbolic space encodes hierarchical structures~\cite{nickel2017poincare}, enabling confident predictions of specific actions and graceful fallback to higher-level abstractions under uncertainty.
+Separately, Zatsarynna\etal~\cite{zatsarynna2022self} proposed a composite loss for unintentional action prediction, combining a temporal contrastive loss that encourages proximity of neighboring clips with a pair-wise ordering loss that captures the relative temporal order.